Quebec & Lifestyle

 9 AM–11 AM

-Strolling through the neighborhood
+Strolling in the Neighborhood

 11 AM–2 PM

-Ascending to Upper Town
+Ascent to Upper Town

 3 PM — Return to Petit Champlain ★